replicatedhq/replicated-field-labs/instruqt/custom-fields/06-install-application/assignment.md

   contents: Now that we have installed the Admin Console, let's use it to deploy the
     sample app
 tabs:
-- title: Application Installer
+- title: Admin Console
-  type: website
+  type: service
+  hostname: kubernetes-vm
+  port: 8800
   url: http://kubernetes-vm.${_SANDBOX_ID}.instruqt.io:8800
   new_window: true
-- title: Shell
-  type: terminal
-  hostname: kubernetes-vm
 difficulty: basic
 timelimit: 600
 ---